 Is it time to replace your water heater?
-Roy Inch & Sons Service Experts Heating & Air Conditioning is here with some indicators to look for when determining whether it’s time to buy a new water heating system.
+Roy Inch & Sons Home Services by Enercare is here with some signs to look for when determining whether it’s time to buy a new water heating system.

 If your water heater has routine maintenance, you can expect it to last around 10 years, depending on the number of occupants in a home.
-When your water heater hits 10 years, it’s usually time to seriously discuss replacement, especially before a leak occurs.
+When your water heater reaches 10 years, it’s usually time to seriously discuss replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is coming out rusty, it might be a signal that your water heater is rusting on the inside.
-This could result in a leak, not to mention impure water.
+If the water from your water heater (hot side pipes) is streaming out rusty, it might be a signal that your water heater is rusting on the inside.
+This could create a leak, not to mention contaminated water.
 Ask an expert plumber to have them check if your water heater system is getting ready to breakdown.

-If you discover water around your water heater tank, you might have a leak.
-Call an expert plumber to come out and examine your equipment and they can provide you a quote on a new water heater if necessary.
+If you discover water around your water heater tank, you may have a leak.
+Contact an expert plumber to come out and examine your equipment and they can provide you a quote on a new water heater if necessary.